 Get the Skills to Become a Pharmacy Technician

-7-Month* Pharmacy Technician Program in Rolling Meadows, IL
+Pharmacy Technician Program in Rolling Meadows, IL

 The best way to see if Northwest Suburban College is the right fit for you is to contact an admissions representative.
 Get more information on the Pharmacy Technician Certificate program, class schedules, and institutional grant options so that you can make an informed decision about your future.
-Get More Info or Book a Tour.
+Get more info or Book a Tour.

-Become Qualified in Pharmacy Tech
+Become a Qualified in Pharmacy Technician

 In the Pharmacy Technician Certificate program, you’ll learn: